opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/create-function.md

 -   **LANGUAGE lang\_name**

     Specifies the name of the language that is used to implement the function.
 It can be  **SQL**,  **internal**, or the name of a customized process language.
 To ensure downward compatibility, the name can use single quotation marks.
-Contents in single quotation marks must be capitalized.
+Contents in single quotation marks must be lowercase.

 -   **WINDOW**